-What can the Easter Bunny teach us about the power of storytelling in B2B marketing, and how can we apply narrative content lessons in our activities?
+What can the Easter Bunny teach us about the power of storytelling in content marketing, and how can we apply narrative content lessons in our activities?

 It's that time of the year again when millions of marketers dive headfirst out of the office and into pools of liquid Dairy Milk.
 For this, we have the Easter Bunny to thank.